JamieJQuinn/Lagrange/_drafts/2018-07-10-webgl-navier-stokes.md

 Now technically, I could take that final equation, give myself a starting state, and manually work out every little calculation until I run out of time, food or any kind of semblance of sanity, but I won't because computers exists.
 I'm not going to go through the code in detail because, frankly, it's not very interesting and mostly copied from [WebGL2Fundamentals](https://webgl2fundamentals.org/webgl/lessons/webgl-image-processing.html) anyway.
 In short, the code does the following:

 1. Setup WebGL context
-2. Create rendering surfaces
+2. Create rendering surfaces:
     1. Create two textures of simulation size
     2. Link to two framebuffers for rendering
 3. Load initial conditions into a texture
-4. Run main loop
+4. Run main loop:
     1. Render using main simulation shader from one texture to another
     2. Render boundary conditions
     3. Render result to screen
     4. Swap textures

 We're going to represent the grid of points as a texture in WebGL, with one texture representing the state at time $$n-1$$ and another at $$n$$, so by rendering between them and applying our finite difference formula we simulate the fluid.
 Of course a texture is a 2D grid of points, good for later when we finally move to interesting 2D simulations, but our problem right now is only D, so I'm only going to deal with the $$x$$ direction right now.